 As of the report date, USAgencies was operational in its corporate operations center.
 Under the CEA, USAgencies' performance is assessed annually relative to payroll obligations.
-The most recent obligation includes \$9.5 million in payroll for the 12 month period ending September 30, 2013.
-USAgencies reported over \$8.9 million in payroll for the 12 month period ending September 30, 2013, missing the performance requirement.
-The next obligation includes \$9.5 million in payroll for the 12 month period ending September 30, 2013, missing the performance requirement.
-The next obligation includes \$9.5 million in payroll for the 12 month period ending September 30, 2013, 2013, 2013, 2014.
+The most recent obligation includes \$9.5 million in payroll for the 12-month period ending September 30, 2014.
+USAgencies reported over \$5.7 million in payroll for this period, missing the performance requirement.
+This CEA has concluded as of September 30, 2014.

-As of the report date, USAgencies was not meeting payroll performance requirements in the CEA.
-Subsequent to the report date but prior to publication, LED requested a payment of \$57,720 from USAgencies to satisfy payroll underperformance for the period ending September 30, 2013.
+As of the report date, USAgencies was not meeting all current performance requirements in the CEA.
+Subsequent to this report, LED has requested that the company reimburse the State (in accordance to the clawback provisions) due to the company's underperformance.